13 Things You Need on Your Product Detail Pages (2 of 3)

 The second part of this series is a list of items that are essential to have on your product detail pages.
 Have you ever received a product and discovered that the fit was just, not right?
 Maybe it was the material or the weight or size?
 Whatever the issue, communicating what you are selling online takes focus and a little extra time when merchandising.

+Optimizing your website and making product pages user friendly is an essential practice for your ecommerce business.
 Here are a handful of things that you should consider when creating a process to merchandise your products on your website.

 One of the most important pieces of your product detail pages are images.
 The size and quality of your images will impact how your product is perceived by your customers.
 For example, if you have too large of an image file, prepare for delays when your product loads.
 Also, if your image is too small or too low resolution expect your image to look fuzzy and even pixelated.

 Make sure you have an image set for desktop and mobile.
 Keeping only one set of images will cause your mobile experience to be slow or your desktop imagery to appear fuzzy.

 One of the biggest deterrents of buying online is the fit and real look of the product.
 Including a descriptive size chart for your products goes a long way.
 Also getting your color options to display as close to real life as possible is a key to a successful buying experience.

 Descriptions – Size, Color, Material, and Features

 When creating descriptions try reading the description to a friend (tell them to keep their eyes closed).
 The idea is that your description can create a picture in the buyers' mind.
 Make sure to include, color, material and any features that help describe the item.
 If the item fits tight or over-sized as a fashion preference, be sure to mention it.
 One example would be found when buying jeans, they use descriptions like slim fit, baggy or straight fit.
 Do not be afraid to have fun with your descriptions it can also add to the strength of your branding.